elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-scaling-affect-the-dimensions-of-a-geometric-shape.md

 url: /learn/mathematics/questions/how-does-scaling-affect-the-dimensions-of-a-geometric-shape
 score: -1.0
 related_article1:
-    id: 164922
+    id: 164927
-    title: >-
-        What is the formula for calculating the area of a rectangle?
+    title: How can dimensional analysis be applied to solve geometric problems?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-area-of-a-rectangle
+    url: /learn/mathematics/questions/how-can-dimensional-analysis-be-applied-to-solve-geometric-problems
 related_article2:
-    id: 164922
+    id: 164924
-    title: >-
-        What is the formula for calculating the area of a rectangle?
+    title: What is the difference between length, width, and height in terms of dimensions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-area-of-a-rectangle
+    url: /learn/mathematics/questions/what-is-the-difference-between-length-width-and-height-in-terms-of-dimensions
 related_article3:
     id: 164922
-    title: >-
-        What is the formula for calculating the area of a rectangle?
+    title: What is the formula for calculating the area of a rectangle?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-area-of-a-rectangle
+related_article4:
+    id: 164929
+    title: How can the concept of cytokines be related to mathematical transformations?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-can-the-concept-of-cytokines-be-related-to-mathematical-transformations
+related_article5:
+    id: 164924
+    title: What is the difference between length, width, and height in terms of dimensions?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-difference-between-length-width-and-height-in-terms-of-dimensions
 ---

 &nbsp;